ZippyMagician/Night/README.md

 - [x] Symbol definitions
 - [x] Register definitions
 - [x] Guard statements
-- [ ] Fully decide how arrays will work
+- [x] Fully decide how arrays will work
-- [ ] Implement basic arrays
+- [ ] Implement basic array support
-- [ ] Implement array support ops
+- [ ] Implement array support builtins + ops
 - [x] Implement operators
 - [x] Implement basic builtins (poc)
 - [ ] Choose + Implement more useful builtins

-#### In progress features
+- [x] Basic function composition boilerplate
+- [ ] Implement basic function composition builtins + ops

+### Considered features
+#### _(Implemented)_ Private/Public Guard Distinctions
 > For guards, maybe add a way to stop arbitrary blocks executed with the `call` op from using certain guarded values?
 > Something like:
 > ```ruby
 > (:private1 :private2 | :public) { ... }
 > ```
 > This also gives more syntactic use for `|`, which currently is only used for const defs.
 > If I did do this, I'd have to slightly redesign how guarded registers are stored.
-Currently they it's just a `HashSet<String>`, which wouldn't properly distinguish between the two types (and also the level they > exist in).
+Currently they it's just a `HashSet<String>`, which wouldn't properly distinguish between the two types (and also the level they exist in).
 Maybe add a new instr marker placed after `call` ops pre-execution as a marker?
 Then have a separate `HashSet` for inaccessible registers.
 Probably the simplest solution.

 Implemented in a slightly different manner that allows for more choices.
 ```hs